-Between 1966 and 1994 more than16,000 elephants were slaughtered in Kruger National Park, South Africa, as a method of population control.
-Traumatised orphans from these culls were often displaced, and today many remain languishing in foreign zoos.
+Between 1966 and 1994 more than16,000 elephants were culled in Kruger National Park, South Africa, as a method of population control.
+Traumatised orphans from these culls were often displaced, and today many continue to languish in foreign zoos.

-“Leading scientists have reported that it costs around £50 to contracept each elephant.
-If you look at the number of reproductively viable female elephants in Kruger (roughly 3,700-4,500) that means that for between £180,000 and £225,000, a contraception programme could be implemented throughout Kruger National Park.” explains Will Travers.
-“For a country with a GDP that outstrips most other African economies more than ten-fold, (SA GDP 2005 US 239 billion) this is peanuts.
-I have no doubt the authorities could afford it if they really wanted to”.
+Will Travers continues, “Leading scientists have reported that it costs around £50 to contracept each female elephant.
+If you look at the number of reproductively viable female elephants in Kruger (roughly 3,700-4,500) that means that for between £180,000 and £225,000, a contraception programme could be implemented throughout Kruger National Park.
+For a country with a GDP that outstrips most other African economies more than ten-fold, (SA GDP, as of November 2014, US$350.63 billion) this is peanuts.
+I have no doubt the authorities could afford it if they really wanted to.”

 Sadly, it appears that elephant culling may be more of an economic than an environmental decision.
 The draw of the dollar may be simply too strong.
 Ivory is regarded as a valuable by-product of culling – valuable enough to make culling economically viable.
-Although a widespread international ban on trade in ivory is currently in place, there is no doubt that the expansion of national ivory stockpiles that would result from elephant culling will lead to considerable pressure to further exploit ivory on the international market in the future.
+Although a widespread international ban on trade in ivory is currently in place, there is no doubt that the expansion of national ivory stockpiles that would result from elephant culling will lead to considerable pressure to further exploit the value of ivory on the international market in the future.

 “Born Free supports real conservation, and contends that non-consumptive wildlife utilisation can indeed be beneficial and profitable for wildlife management and African communities.” concludes Will Travers.
 “National parks should be safe havens for elephants—not killing fields.”